😎😱 French celebrities made these spelling mistakes. Don't make the same.

 I hope you enjoyed correcting the spelling mistakes of these French-speaking stars and celebrities with me.

-If you do, feel free to tell me in comments.
-Let me know if you want more videos like this.
-And of course, put a like on the video.
+If so, please let me know in the comments.
+Let me know if you'd like more videos like this.
+And of course, give the video a "like".

-To help me make this video I used the MerciApp extension.
-If you are interested, don't forget, I put a description and a promo code in the description of my video.
+To help me make this video, I used the MerciApp extension.
+If you're interested, don't forget I've included a description and a promotional code in the description of my video.

 See you soon!